 Private homes, cigar bars, tobacco retailers, limos under private hire, and a certain number of hotel or motel rooms are among the few exceptions to the law.

 Boulder County municipalities may have enacted stricter regulations regarding smoking, so be sure to check your municipal code.
 Property owners and managers are also allowed to implement stricter code under the CCIAA.
-Many places have already begun to implement more comprehensive smoke-free policies on their properties.
+Many places have already begun to implement more smoke-free protections on their properties.

 Review Your Local Municipal Code for Your City’s Smoking Policy